ethereum/pyethereum/README.rst

         also be generated.
     3.  copy & copy the generated code skeleton in a file in the *steps* directory and then write your own codes basing on it.
+    4.  if you need setup/teardown for feature/scenario with specific tag of *mytag*, create a file called mytag.py in the *hooks* directory

     Tips for debug